BCODMO/blog.bco-dmo.org/_drafts/submission-tool-intro.md

     path: ../submit_tool_login_screen_orcid.JPG
     max-width: 1100px
     border: true
-    title: Preview of the Submission Tool login screen.
-    caption: If you don't have one already, sign up for an ORCiD at orcid.org
+    caption: Preview of the Submission Tool login screen.
+If you don't have one already, sign up for an ORCiD at orcid.org
   - id: submit_tool_dataset_entry
     primary: false
     path: ../submit_tool_dataset_entry.JPG
     max-width: 1100px
     border: true
-    Title:  Preview of the new BCO-DMO Submission Tool
-    caption: The tools walks you through providing metadata step-by-step with instructions and examples.
+    caption: Preview of the new BCO-DMO Submission Tool, which walks you through providing metadata step-by-step with instructions and examples.

 ---
 {% include image.html id="bcodmo_logo" position="right" %}